-Upon being awarded an interest in a carry vehicle, first and foremost an investment manager with US and/or UK tax exposure needs to consider making preferential elections.
-These elections (Section 431 for UK tax and Section 83(b) for US tax), essentially ensure that the carry is taxed at the preferential Capital Gains Tax rate and that it is not an extension of employment income (if an employee) or partnership income (if a partner).
+Upon being awarded an interest in a carry vehicle, first an investment manager with US and/or UK tax exposure needs to consider certain preferential elections.
+These elections (Section 431 for UK tax and Section 83(b) for US tax), ensure that the carry is taxed at the preferential Capital Gains Tax rate and that it is not an extension of employment income (if an employee) or partnership income (if a partner).
 These elections have the effect of taxing the award at the unrestricted market value at the date of award.
-Given the nature of a right to carry, this may be relatively low, but you should work with your employer to ensure the employee and employer treatments are consistent.
+Given the nature of a typical right to carry, this may be relatively low.
+You should work with your employer to ensure the employee and employer treatments are consistent.
 It is worth noting that both elections have tight deadlines.

 The Section 431 election (UK) is a joint election between the employer and employee and must be signed within 14 days of the award of the carry.
 It does not need to be submitted to HMRC but must be kept on file.
 Partners may wish to protectively file a Section 431 election, particularly if they become a director of the fund in question further down the line which could subject them to employment rules.